Second Battle of Sirte: Subsequent operations

-Intense Axis air raids against Malta on 24–25 March failed to damage the three surviving convoy ships.
-However, on 26 March, German dive bombers scored bomb hits on all three ships, sinking Talabot and Pampas that day with Breconshire capsizing on 27 March.
+Axis air raids against Malta on 24 and 25 March failed to damage the three surviving convoy ships.
+On 26 March, German dive bombers hit all three ships, sinking Talabot and Pampas that day with Breconshire capsizing on 27 March.
 Much of Breconshire′s oil was salvaged through the hole in her hull.
 Only about 5000 ST of cargo had been unloaded, of the 26000 ST that had been loaded in Alexandria.
-The Italian fleet units were no more lucky after the battle.
-After failing to destroy the convoy by themselves, they were caught en route to their bases by a severe storm that sank the destroyers Scirocco and Lanciere.
+The Italian fleet units were no luckier after the battle.
+After failing to destroy the convoy, they were caught en route to their bases by a severe storm that sank the destroyers Scirocco and Lanciere.
 While under repair in dry dock at Malta, Kingston was attacked a few days later by German aircraft and suffered further damage, this time beyond repair.
 She was scrapped in situ in the following months.

-Whilst in dock at Malta, Havock, was a target for Axis aircraft and sustained further damage.
+Whilst docked at Malta, Havock, was a target for Axis aircraft and sustained further damage.
 On 3 April the ship was ordered to Gibraltar before her repairs were complete.
 Havock ran aground off Kelibia, Tunisia, in the Strait of Sicily on 6 April and was wrecked, with one crewman killed in the incident.
-Her crew and passengers were interned by the Vichy French at Laghouat in the Sahara but were released in November as a result of Operation Torch.
+Another one died from wounds in the following days.
+On 8 April an Italian boarding party from the tug Instancabile (former Royal Yugoslav Navy Spasilac) searched the wreck looking for secret information.
+Havock's crew and passengers were interned by the Vichy French at Laghouat in the Sahara but were released in November as a result of Operation Torch.